Majors and Tracks - Master of Science

 Admission is possible in the first year (M1) or second year (M2), depending on the candidate's academic profile.

-4 - Specialization in "Health Engineering" - National Master's Degree
+4 - Major in "BioMedical Engineering" - National Master of Science Degree

 Presentation